About the GA

 - Governing Body (GB) - This committee has overall responsibility for the GA and its current and future well-being.
 As charity Trustees and company Directors, the 14 Members of the Governing Body are responsible for the prudent stewardship of the GA’s financial resources in accordance with current law and the GA's charitable objects.
 From within the GB a Presidents Group (comprising the four Presidents and Honorary Treasurer, with the Chief Executive by invitation) provides a mechanism for the Presidents to gain experience, prepares items for full discussion at GB (for example by providing a sounding board for the Chief Executive) and makes recommendations on some matters for approval by the full GB.

-- Education Committee (EC) - This committee formulates the educational policy of the GA and ensures that provision is made for all aspects of geographical education.
+- Education Group (EG) - This committee formulates the educational policy of the GA and ensures that provision is made for all aspects of geographical education.
 It oversees three Phase Committees, along with a number of other Special Interest Groups and Communications Boards.

 The GA has approximately 5500 memberships including both personal and institutional members.
 These include primary and secondary teachers, PGCE students, teacher educators, academics, geography students, infant, primary and secondary schools, colleges, universities, academies, libraries, societies, museums and businesses.
 Despite being a UK based organisation, we have members in more than 60 countries and have strong links with geographical organisations in the USA, Australia and Europe.